bretglun/BlochBuster/README.md

 -------------------------------------------------------------------------------
 `Example 1: python BlochBuster.py -c "config/SE.txt"`

-`Example 2: python BlochBuster.py -c "config/STIR.txt" -l 5`
+`Example 2: python BlochBuster.py -c "config/STIR.txt" -l 5 -b`

 The -c flag specifies which configuration file to use as input.
 The -l flag is optional and specifies a leap factor, allowing frames to be skipped when generating the video file.
 This enables fast preview for testing.
+The -b flag toggles black background.

 DEPENDENCIES
 -------------------------------------------------------------------------------